AdaCore/training_material/courses/rust_essentials/180_modules/99-summary.rst

 * **Encapsulation**

   * Providing safe access to data
-  * Only the module should (typically) modify data directly
+  * Only supplier should (typically) modify data directly

 * **Pathing**